RosaMalandrino/LocalVoids/_pages/Method.md

 We compare our voids to the average of the 50 posterior realizations of the underlying halo field.
 In the left panel we marginalize the Voronoi cloud by summing its values over the $z$ direction.
 We plot the $0$ and $0.5$ contour levels of the renormalized marginal over a slab of the halo field with thickness equal to void radius.
 We find that the countours follow the density profiles.
-As this projection loses 3D information, on the right panel we show different slice in $z$, which highlight the relation between the void and its environment.
+However, this 2D projection loses the full three-dimensional information: on the right panel we show different slice in $z$, which highlight the relation between the void and its environment.

 ![image-center](../VoidGallery/Void7/void_7_slices_withMarginal.gif){: style="width:100%" .align-center}